 Since its founding in 1989, Teaching for Change has vetted and promoted social justice books for children and adults.
 This is in response to the wide diversity gap in children’s books and the publishing industry.
-Only 14% of children’s books published in 2014 were by or about people of color and Native Americans.
+More than half of the children enrolled in U.S. public schools are people of color or Native American, but only 22% of children’s books published in 2016 were about people of color, and fewer than 13% of books published were written by people of color or Native Americans.

 Teaching for Change developed SocialJusticeBooks.org in 2017 to identify and promote the best multicultural and social justice children’s books, as well as articles and books for educators.
 It builds on the tradition of the Council on Interracial Books for Children which provided a social justice lens to reviews of children’s literature.